dianamn/gallery-video/readme.txt

 ### 7 Views Options:

 *  **Video Gallery / Content Popup** - Content Pop Up view consists of boxes with zoom icon, title and View More button.

-In the gallery when to click on the videos, they are opened with a popup, where you see title, description, and View More button.There is a zoom icon on the gallery videos.
+In the gallery when to click on the videos, they are opened with a popup, where you see title, description, and View More button.

+There is a zoom icon on the gallery videos.

 View More button allows you to insert your desired URL, which will take you wherever you need.

 Click on the gallery videos and see how they smoothly open in popup.

 *  **Content Video Slider** - Content Video Slider view introduce the gallery videos separately.

 You can see videos one by one, where is inserted the title of the video, description, link button.

 This view is very nice, due to which you show the gallery videos like a slider.

 *  **Lightbox Video Gallery** -  Lightbox view shows only the videos, without any text in a box.

 Lightbox is like a collection of your favorite videos, where you can add a title.

 They open with lightbox, in pro version you have a great opportunity to adjust the style of the lightbox from the Lightbox Options section.

 *  **Video Slider** - Video Slider allows you to show your videos in a unique way.

 If you need to show the gallery videos like a slider, this view will satisfy your demand.

 Put the title straight on the video, choose the manner of sliding your videos, change styles and enjoy sliding the videos in the gallery.

 *  **Thumbnails** - Bring a new breath to your site, show videos using thumbnails view.

 Thumbnail view demonstrates the gallery videos like boxes, and when you hover on the image you will see title for them.

 This is a really nice way of making your website video gallery to look attractive.

 Pick a background image for the video and open them in Lightbox and enjoy the show.

 *  **Justified View** - Justified view allows you to represent your videos within the created gallery next to each other without padding between them.

 The interesting thing about this gallery type is that it has “order changing” function, which you need to enable from General Options, and your videos will be changed while refreshing the page.

 By hovering on the items, appears the title with the background.

 Clicking on the video it opens in a lightbox, giving a beautiful view to them.

 *  **Blog Style View**
 Using with Blog Style view is the simplest and prettiest way of demonstrating your content within gallery.

 This view is made to display your videos with it’s natural dimensions, with its title and description.

 The position of title and description can be changed from General Options of the Blog Style view.

 Description allows to use HTML modified text, so you can beautifully create your projects and place them under each other.

 The outstanding feature of this view, you can add pagination or load more button at the end of the gallery page, and with this way divide your projects into pages.

 *  **Unlimited Amount**